 Breaking your patterns is a great way to jumpstart your creative energy.
 I walked around the lake near my house every day for nearly a year.
-One day, about six months into my journey, I decided to walk around the lake in the opposite direction.
+One day, about six months into my journey, I walked around the lake in the opposite direction.
 Why that thought hadn’t occurred to me before then, I don’t know.

 What I know is that it was one of the most productive idea-generating walks I went on.
 It was like my brain was firing on a different level.
 I was looking at things from a new perspective and feeling the slight hum of anticipation because things looked “new.”
 McPolin reminds us that changing our patterns is a chance to ask, “What can you do, instead of what should you do.”

-The rule of three thirds breaks a creative session into thirds.
+The rule of three-thirds breaks a creative session into thirds.
 McPolin suggests that the first two-thirds of that session are going to be filled with the most obvious solutions.
 When you move into the final third, you will move from the familiar to the discovery of new ideas.
-He notes that “monkey noises,” high energy, and excitement often identify when this happens.
+She notes that “monkey noises,” high energy, and excitement often identify when this happens.

-Quantity leads to quality suggest that the more ideas you come up with, the more likely there is a phenomenal one in the group.
-It is why things like brainstorming for a set amount of time is helpful.
-You will challenge yourself to write down as many ideas as possible (generating quantity) and there is bound to be a winner (quality) in the bunch.
+Quantity leads to quality suggests that the more ideas you come up with, the more likely there is a phenomenal one in the group.
+It is why things like brainstorming for a set amount of time are helpful.
+For instance, ou will challenge yourself to write as many ideas as possible (generating quantity) and there is bound to be a winner (quality) in the bunch.

-He posits that creativity loves constraint.
+She posits that creativity loves constraint.
 Things like a timed brainstorming session would count for this principle as well.
-Another thing that could feed your creativity by applying restraint might be competition.
+Yet another thing that could feed your creativity by applying restraint might be competition.
 These will both provide the brain with stimuli, inspiration, and collaboration.

-There are no bad ideas, and using POINt can help you slow down the critiquing stage of idea generation.
-POINt stands for: Pluses, Opportunities, Issues, and New thinking.
-The idea here is that if you go with the good points first, it will stop you from shooting an idea down before it even has a chance to germinate.
+Remember, there are no bad ideas.
+Using POINt can help you slow down the critiquing stage of idea generation.
+POINt stands for Pluses, Opportunities, Issues, and New thinking.
+If you go with the good points first, it will stop you from shooting an idea down before it even germinates.

 McPolin says that “at five years old we are leveraging 80% of our creative potential.
-By the time we reach out teens our creative output has dropped to about 2%.”
+What this means, is that by the time we reach out teens, our creative output has dropped to about 2%.”
 It is by the time we get to our teens that most of us have become used to conforming to rules and created patterns (remember to break those!).
 A creative adult has kept some of that childlike behavior alive.
 They will play, make room for fun activities, and are always considering what is possible instead of what is in front of them.

 HIPPOS and other animals really come into play when a creative person is trying to make a decision in a business or corporate setting.
-A HIPPO the “highest paid person’s opinion.”
-Having the “problem holder” in a brainstorming session can cause group think and stifle creative energy.
+A HIPPO is the “highest-paid person’s opinion.”
+As a result, having the “problem holder” in a brainstorming session can cause group think and stifle creative energy.

-Now that you have a better understanding of how the creative process works, here a few quick tips to get yourself in the right frame of mind to come up with your best idea.
-Get yourself moving, as increasing physical activity increases cognition.
-Shift your perspective and do something that seems counter-intuitive.
-Create something, anything, and feed that part of your soul.
+Now that you have a better understanding of how the creative process works, here are a few quick tips to get yourself in the right frame of mind.
+You are about to come up with your best idea ever.
+First, get yourself moving, as increasing physical activity increases cognition.
+Then shift your perspective and do something that seems counter-intuitive.
+Finally, go out and create something, anything, and feed that part of your soul.
 Your million-dollar idea is out there just waiting for you to embrace it and do the work.
 Good luck!